apache/flink/docs/java_api_guide.md

 }).withBroadcastSet(toBroadcast, "broadcastSetName"); // 2.
 Broadcast the DataSet
 ```

 Make sure that the names (`broadcastSetName` in the previous example) match when registering and accessing broadcasted data sets.
-For a complete example program, have a look at [KMeans Algorithm](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/clustering/KMeans.java#L96).
+For a complete example program, have a look at
+{% gh_link /stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/clustering/KMeans.java#L96 "KMeans Algorithm" %}.

 **Note**: As the content of broadcast variables is kept in-memory on each node, it should not become too large.
 For simpler things like scalar values you can simply make parameters part of the closure of a function, or use the `withParameters(...)` method to pass in a configuration.